hendrikvanantwerpen/Qx/README.md

    problem of the developer?
 What if you dispose a .Connect, does it send a OnCompleted down the line, after the last message?
 Then processing could be finished.
+ * No hidden sharing.
+If you have a unicast and you Consume twice, you should get different messages.
  * ChannelState manages it's subscribes in generations.
 If OnCompleted or OnError, the previous generation is finished and let go.
 The first of the next generation triggers a connect (although a connect